The Phishing Problem

 Cisco gateway security appliances provide the first line of defense in a comprehensive security approach.
 Using data from Cisco SenderBase Network, Cisco Email Security technology examines:

 - How the message is constructed

 - Who is sending the message

 - Where the message's call to action takes you

-Cisco IronPort products can support and protect your infrastructure, not only from today's threats, but from those certain to evolve in the future.
+By combining these elements, Cisco's antiphishing features stop the broadest range of threats with industry-leading accuracy.
+Cisco Email Security products can protect your infrastructure not only from today's threats but also from those certain to evolve in the future.